This article originally appeared on VICE Australia.

 “As soon as we got there, we knew this album cover couldn't have come at a better time,” says Kevin.
 In the early 1900s, Kolmanskop was immensely wealthy from the precious diamonds that lay abundant deep in the earth below.
 But over decades, the land was mined barren.
 Slowly, the town became overrun by unforgiving desert sandstorms.
 Mountains of sand poured through doors.
 Dunes swallowed up buildings.
 Eventually, the desert consumed the town whole and rendered it uninhabitable—as if the Earth was taking back the land for itself.
 One could interpret this as a visual metaphor for Australia’s own relationship with mining, and the inevitable retribution that our climate may one day bring.

 “It really says so much about how people are feeling right now,” Kevin continues.
 In response to Australia’s own climate crisis, Tame Impala will donate $300,000 to bushfire relief efforts from their forthcoming tour.
 He slows for a second.
-“At this point, I think it's the responsibility of everyone to realise how urgent the situation is.”
+“At this point, I think it's the responsibility of everyone to realize how urgent the situation is.”
 Among the peace and quiet of Kevin Parker’s backyard, I forget for a moment that fire, ash rain, dust storms and flash floods ravage the country as we speak.
 Kevin asks if I’d like another beer.
 I accept.

 In many ways, The Slow Rush is a meditation on the strange nature of time.
 Throughout, Parker sings from alternate realities; from future tense and past.
 He sings of lives lived and lives imagined.
 He sings of the way we revise memories on an infinite loop until—for better or worse—they become a photocopy of a photocopy of our original experience.
-Like most of Tame Impala’s music, it’s trippy—created through a beautifully warped lens of psilocybin and synthesizers.
+Like most of Tame Impala’s music, it’s trippy—created through a warped lens of psilocybin and synthesizers.

 Parker has long held a fascination with time and space.
 As a kid, he poured through yellowed pages of Stephen Hawking books.
 At university, he studied astronomy before dropping out to follow music.
 When I ask him about psychedelic experiences that have poked holes in his conscious understanding of time, he describes a transformational acid trip.